smyrman/goenv/README.md

 Goenv
 =====

-A tool similar to virtualenv for Python, but for Go.
-It lets you create an isolated environment where you install go packages, binaries, or even C libraries.
+Goenv lets you create an isolated environment where you install go packages, binaries, or even C libraries.

 Goenv should work for most Unix variants as long as the terminal emulator is configured to use *Bash*.
 For MacOSX, everything except the C library